anvesh11/friend/README.md

-this is a bare repository
+this is a Non bare repository